 If you make this recipe, or any dish on LC, consider leaving a review, a star rating, and your best photo in the comments below.
 I love hearing from you.–David

 Instant Pot Ham with Ginger Peach Glaze

-Special Equipment: Pressure cooker or Instant Pot
+- Pressure cooker or Instant Pot

-- For the glazed ham
+For the glazed ham

-- For the jus (optional)
+For the bourbon jus (optional)